Dealing with stress

 It is helpful to think about stress as healthy or unhealthy.

 Stress in small doses can actually be helpful.
-It can keep us motivated and focused, it can prompt us to take action, such as gathering more information, reaching out for support and assistance, or prioritising how we use our time.
+It can keep us motivated and focused, sharpen our concentration, and boost our performance when we need it most.
+Healthy stress can prompt us to take positive action, such as gathering more information, reaching out for support and assistance, or prioritising how we use our time.

 Physical Signs